kshaffer/courses/theory1.md

 - **basso continuo** – realize (notate and perform—video) a figured bass line in four-part, *basso continuo* keyboard style.
 No partner.
 One realization in major, one in minor.
 - **melodic keyboard style** – realize (notate and perform—video) a figured bass line in four-part, *melodic* keyboard style.
 No partner.
 One realization in major, one in minor.
-- **unfigured basso continuo** – realize (notate and perform—video) an unfigured bass line in four-part, *basso continuo* keyboard style, according to the *rule of the octave*.
-No partner.
-One realization in major, one in minor.
-- **unfigured melodic keyboard style** – realize (notate and perform—video) an unfigured bass line in four-part, *melodic* keyboard style, according to the *rule of the octave*.
-No partner.
-One realization in major, one in minor.

 *Theoretical thinking* objectives for the semester (each of the four count as a concept for final-grade purposes):

 - Choose four voice-leading principles (two from strict two-voice composition, two from strict four-voice composition).
 For each one, write no more than a paragraph, or create a video of no more than 1.5 minutes, explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).

 Final grades will be determined by the number of concepts successfully passed.
-There are 20 *fundamentals* concepts, 8 *species counterpoint* concepts, 8 *keyboard voice-leading* concepts, and 4 *theoretical thinking* objectives.
+There are 20 *fundamentals* concepts, 8 *species counterpoint* concepts, 4 *keyboard voice-leading* concepts, and 4 *theoretical thinking* objectives.
 The following numbers of concepts must be passed to receive the corresponding grades:

-- 39 concepts passed: A+
+- 35 concepts passed: A+
-- 37 concepts passed: A
+- 33 concepts passed: A
-- 36 concepts passed: A–
+- 32 concepts passed: A–
-- 34 concepts passed: B+
+- 31 concepts passed: B+
-- 32 concepts passed: B
+- 29 concepts passed: B
-- 31 concepts passed: B–
+- 28 concepts passed: B–
-- 29 concepts passed: C+
+- 26 concepts passed: C+
-- 27 concepts passed: C
+- 24 concepts passed: C
-- 26 concepts passed: C–
+- 23 concepts passed: C–
-- 24 concepts passed: D+
+- 21 concepts passed: D+
-- 22 concepts passed: D
+- 20 concepts passed: D
-- 20 concepts passed: D–
+- 18 concepts passed: D–
-- 18 concepts passed: F+
+- 16 concepts passed: F+

 ### Reassessment ###